 Is COVID-19 covered by Income Protection policies?

-if you are diagnosed with COVID-19 and, as a result of this, are unwell and unable to work for longer than the waiting period under your income protection policy you can be paid a monthly benefit while you are under medical care and unable to work.
+If you are diagnosed with COVID-19 and, as a result of this, are unwell and unable to work for longer than the waiting period under your income protection policy you could be paid a monthly benefit while you are under medical care and unable to work.

 However, you will generally not be covered by income protection policies if COVID-19 causes you to be unable to work due to –